SebastianSiuda/SebastianSiuda.github.io/content/teaching/judgment-and-decision-making/index.md

 ---

 Why do people often make decisions that seem irrational?
 Which cognitive biases influence our judgment - even when all relevant information is available?
-This course, *Judgment and Decision-Making*, provides actionable insights into the psychological mechanisms and pitfalls of human decision-making—grounded in the latest findings from behavioral economics.
+This course, *Judgment and Decision-Making*, provides actionable insights into the psychological mechanisms and pitfalls of human decision-making - grounded in the latest findings from behavioral economics.

 ## Judgment and Decision-Making – How We Make Decisions in Our Daily Lives